finos/FDC3/docs/api-bridging/spec.md

 An optional JWT token can be included in the `hello` message to allow the connecting agent to authenticate the bridge.
 Verification of the supplied JWT by the DA is optional but recommended, meaning that the DA SHOULD verify the received JWT when one is included in the `hello` message.

 If no hello message is received, the message doesn't match the defined format or validation of the optional JWT fails, the Desktop Agent should return to step 1 and attempt connection to the next port in the range.
-In the event that there are no ports remaining in the range, the Desktop Agent SHOULD reset to the beginning of the range, MAY pause its attempts to connect and resume later.
-Note, if the Desktop Agent is configured to run at startup (of the user's machine) it is possible that the Desktop Agent Bridge may start later (or be restarted at some point).
-Hence, Desktop Agents SHOULD be capable of connecting to the bridge once they are already running (rather than purely at startup).

 ### Step 3.
 Handshake & Authentication